barrucadu/dejafu/README.markdown

 | hunit-dejafu [[docs][d:hunit]]  [[hackage][h:hunit]]  | 0.4.0.1 | Testers | Deja Fu support for the HUnit test framework. |
 | tasty-dejafu [[docs][d:tasty]]  [[hackage][h:tasty]]  | 0.4.0.0 | Testers | Deja Fu support for the Tasty test framework. |

-Each package has its own README in its subdirectory.
+Each package has its own README and CHANGELOG in its subdirectory.

 There is also dejafu-tests, the test suite for dejafu.
 This is in a separate package due to Cabal being bad with test suite transitive